muneeb-devp/pdf-query/README.md

-# PDF Query Application
+# PDF Query

-Welcome to the PDF Query Application!
+Welcome to the PDF Query!
 This application allows users to upload any PDF document and interact with an AI model trained on that document.
 Users can ask questions, and the AI will provide responses based on the content of the uploaded PDF.

 ## Demo